JonnyBeoulve/Gulp-Build/README.md

 This program concatenates and minifies JS files, compiles SCSS into a single minified CSS file, compresses images, and then hosts a root index.html file that uses the optimized files

 ## How to Use
-1. From terminal, simply type 'gulp' to initiate the build process and host the optimized files.
+1. From terminal, install node dependencies by typing 'npm install'.
+2. Type 'gulp' in terminal to initiate the build process and host the optimized files.
-2. Once the build and connect processes are complete, you can visit the website at 'http://localhost:3000'.
+3. Once the build and connect processes are complete, you can visit the website at 'http://localhost:3000'.

 ## Programming
 * Node.js (https://nodejs.org/en)